mzhang-code/nand2tetris/ch06-assembler/py-hackasm/README.md

 ## Test

-The projects contains nearly all the test cases.
+The project contains nearly all the test cases.
 The testing requires `pytest`.

 ```
 $ sudo python setup.py clean --all